 How Can I Tell If My Pet Is Overweight?

-What’s a Healthy Weight for Pets, Anyway?
+What’s a Healthy Weight, Anyway?

 • 1–3 = underweight